WCSCourses/ViralBioinfAsia2024/Modules/Metagenomics/Metagenomics.md

 * ~/Metagenomics/Vampire/Pre/contigs.fasta
 * ~/Metagenomics/VIZIONS/Pre/contigs.fasta

-If you use the Pre contigs.fasta file you should run DIAMOND BLASTX and create a Krona plot on each, and answer the following questions:

-For each sample you should answer:
+You should run DIAMOND BLASTX and create a Krona plot on each, and for each sample you should answer:

 ***